twitter/communitynotes/content/phone-faq.md

 aliases: ["/phone-faq"]
 ---

-All Community Notes accounts must have phone numbers that are verified, use a trusted US-based carrier, and are unique among all contributors.
+All Community Notes accounts must have phone numbers that are verified, use a trusted carrier, and are unique among all contributors.
 This helps protect Community Notes from spam and uphold the quality of contributions.

 If you're having trouble with your phone number in Community Notes, here's what you can do: